-It's a good thing that your plumbing is reliable.
-When your plumbing is making noises or is loud, you might begin to worry.
-While some sounds are normal, others aren’t.
-We’ll walk you through five common sounds and how to resolve them.
+It’s a positive thing that your plumbing is dependable.
+When your plumbing is making noises or is loud, you might start to worry.
+While some sounds are typical, others aren’t.
+We’ll walk you through five common sounds and how to solve them.

 These noises include:

 If your plumbing is whistling, you could be facing a couple of issues.

 More than 90% of U.S. homes have hard water, which means it contains excessive calcium and magnesium.
 These minerals can build up in your pipes and appliances, creating clogs and less efficient operation.

 If you have issues with soap scum, clogged pipes or appliances wearing out quickly, you might be dealing with hard water.
 Having a plumber add a water softener is the best way to solve this problem.